ArkinSolomon/zombie-fight/readme.md

 #### Changes

-- Worked on map
-- Removed cookies
-- Added network data
-- Added reconnection
-- Fixed bug where username displays as undefined
-- Added on zombie-wall collision
+- Added zombie-wall collision
-- Limited username characters to twenty
+- Went back to old zombie-zombie collision
+- Capital letters no longer matter in console
+- Added function to check for a straight line

 #### Future plans